 I would definitely recommend a trip to Meyer Family Vineyards the next time you are travelling through Okanagan Falls.

-- Background information and tasting notes provided by Meyer Family Vineyards.
+- Background information and BC Wine tasting notes provided by Meyer Family Vineyards.

 - Anthony Gismondi: B.C.
 Pinot Noirs snapping at Burgundy’s heels